 Murray received a standing ovation.

-In the after-match chat to camera, a waste of time for any sportsperson forced by sponsors, Murray opined: “I didn’t feel like I moved as well as I did in the first two matches,” after coming from 2-5 in the concluding frame, and saving five set points to beat the too easy going, spent Italian 6-2, 4-6, 6-1, 7-5.
+In the after-match chat to camera, a waste of time for any sportsperson forced by sponsors to talk in banalities, Murray opined: “I didn’t feel like I moved as well as I did in the first two matches,” after coming from 2-5 in the concluding frame, and saving five set points to beat the too easy going, spent Italian 6-2, 4-6, 6-1, 7-5.

 “I had no real rhythm after my first couple of matches.
 Then today from Fabio there were a lot more rallies from the back of the court.
 It’s partly down to the way he plays as well.
 I felt a little bit off balance.
 I don’t know if that was anything to do with my hip or not.
 But that’s something I hopefully will do a bit better the next match.”